LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Passwordless Login Phone Verification (PUT)

-Verifies a consumer by OTP, and logs them in.
+Verifies a consumer by OTP, and exchanges it for their user data and a LoginRadius access token.

 ```csharp
 PasswordLessLoginOtpModel passwordLessLoginOtpModel = new PasswordLessLoginOtpModel{